pranigopu/mastersProject/NOTES/bayesian-inference/sampling-methods.md

 # Markov chain Monte Carlo
 **_A broad sampling method_**

+**MOTIVATION**: Why is it important?

+It forms the theoretical basis for the Metropolis-Hastings algorithm, which is a foundational sampling method.

+---

+**NOTATION**:

 Let $p$ be the target distribution we aim to estimate through samples.

+---

 KEY IDEAS: